-- 1. The belief that our new credit agreement will provide a lower cost of debt, more flexible terms and an increased borrowing base. - The expectation that rail loading capacity in Western Canada will grow through the next 10 years, providing a short-term solution to the delays in pipeline construction needed to transport the projected oil sands production growth. - The anticipation that there will not be a large slowdown in demand for operations support services. - 4.
-The expectation that our customers will continue their focus on operating and capital spending discipline. - 5.
-The belief that we can generate cost savings that both we and our customers can share in. - 6.
-The belief that we have the operational flexibility to quickly respond to changes in our customers' operational support requirements. - The anticipation that 2017 oil sands capital spending activity levels in the mining area are likely to remain robust with the majority of capital spending reductions focusing on construction cost reductions rather than further project deferrals. - 8.
-The belief that investments in the oil sands mining area are likely to continue to drive demand for construction services and provide additional bidding opportunities, but that not all of the construction demand will be directly related to NACG's core heavy civil construction service offering and the market for these services will remain competitive. - 9.
-Our belief that we have amassed the most diverse fleet of any contract services provider in the oil sands and that this advantage supports successfully providing similar services to large-scale earthworks infrastructure and resource development projects in both Canada and the United States. - Our intention to expand our footprint with existing customers, secure civil construction contracts on SAGD projects in the Alberta oil sands, further enhance our profitability as the oil sands economy begins to recover from the effects of low oil prices, leverage technological improvements to improve our operating efficiency, manage our profitability and working capital while making strategic sustaining and growth capital investments and increase financial capacity and maintain a low cost of debt and to take advantage of organic growth opportunities and acquisitions opportunities as they arise. - Our belief that the combination of our onsite and offsite service capabilities increases our efficiency and that this, in turn, reduces costs and increases our equipment utilization, thereby enhancing our competitive edge and profitability. - 12.
-Our belief that we can expand on our work under long-term agreements with our customers. - 13.
-Our anticipation for additional awards of mine support and civil construction work in early 2017. - 14.
+- 1. Our expectation that demand for recurring operations support services will increase as our customers continue to maximize their production performance through de-bottlenecking efforts, capacity expansions and the recent development of the Fort Hills mine. - 2.
+The expectation that oil sands production will experience slower growth after a rebound in 2017. - 3.
+The belief that the gap in the price of Western Canada Select price per barrel compared to the benchmark WIT price per barrel is widening. - 4.
+The expectation that rail loading capacity in Western Canada will grow through the next 10 years, providing a short-term solution to the delays in pipeline construction needed to transport the projected oil sands production growth. - 5.
+The anticipation that there will not be a large slowdown in demand for operations support services. - 6.
+The expectation that our customers will continue their focus on maximizing production while continuing to prioritize operating and capital spending discipline. - 7.
+The belief that we can generate cost savings that both we and our customers can share in. - 8.
+The belief that we have the operational flexibility to quickly respond to changes in our customers' operational support requirements. - 9.
+The anticipation that 2017 oil sands capital spending activity levels in the mining area are likely to remain robust with the majority of capital spending reductions focusing on construction cost reductions rather than further project deferrals. - 10.
+The belief that investments in the oil sands mining area are likely to continue to drive demand for construction services and provide additional bidding opportunities, but that not all of the construction demand will be directly related to NACG's core heavy civil construction service offering and the market for these services will remain competitive. - 11.
+Our expectation to competitively bid on revenue diversification opportunities outside of the Canadian oil sands both individually and with strategic partners whose service offering compliments are own competitive strengths. - 12.
+Our belief that the combination of our significant size and extensive experience makes us one of only a few companies capable of taking on long-term, large-scale mining and heavy construction projects in the oil sands and other remote resource development locations and that this advantage will allow us to successfully provide similar services to large-scale earthworks infrastructure and resource development projects in both Canada and the United States. - 13.
+Expectations about various customers' future mine production capacity. - 14.
+Our belief that our initiative of offering equipment maintenance services to external customers could have a discernible impact on our results in 2018 and beyond. - 15.
 The anticipation that we will not experience a tire shortage due to our inventory levels.